chrisliu298/minimal-lm-finetune/README.md

 This repository contains a minimal example of fine-tuning autoregressive language models (e.g. Llama 2) on a language modeling task without LoRA.
 By default, it uses Hugging Face's [`accelerate`](https://huggingface.co/docs/accelerate/en/index) and [DeepSpeed ZeRO-3](https://huggingface.co/docs/transformers/main/en/deepspeed) to fit large models on multiple (two in this case) GPUs.

 One benefit of this setup is that the code itself is independent of both the usage of multi-GPU and memory optimization provided by DeepSpeed.
 This means that you can easily adapt to your own experiments without changing the code itself.
+The only modification you need to make is to the command line, which is provided in the Usage section below.

 The code has only been tested on a machine with two NVIDIA A100 GPUs.
 If you have a different setup, you may need to adjust the code accordingly.